scipp/scipp/docs/reference/developer/adr/0017-restrict-dataset-to-items-with-matching-dimensionality.rst

   Then we should maybe not use ``Dataset``, as the temperature is not actually height-independent.
   In this context, having ``Dataset`` with support for lower-dimensional items can be seen as risky, as it may lead to incorrect data analysis.
 - If we consider two slices of a ``Dataset`` containing a lower-dimensional item "abc" then, e.g., addition of these slices will yield a ``Dataset`` containing the sum of "abc" with itself.
-  There is not indication that this is the case, and it may be surprising to the users.
+  There is no indication that this happens, and it may be surprising to the users.
 - Reduction operations such as ``sum()`` are not truly well-defined.
   We currently raise if there is a lower-dimensional item when a concrete reduction dim is provided, but support reducing all dimensions.
   This is inconsistent and potentially not a good choice (note though that a similar problem applies to ``DataGroup``).